a2_htabf3qumyfr

 Do Your Homework First

-Identify Your Concerns Create a list of specific observations that worry you.
-Are you noticing moldy food in the refrigerator?
+I create a list of specific observations that worry me.
+Am I noticing moldy food in the refrigerator?
 Has there been weight loss?
 Are medications being mismanaged?
 Have there been falls or close calls?
-Write down these concerns, but plan to share only one or two of your top worries in the initial conversation to avoid overwhelming your loved one.
+I write down these concerns but plan to share only one or two of my top worries in the initial conversation to avoid overwhelming my loved one.

-Research Local Options Familiarize yourself with assisted living communities in your area.
-Understand the services they offer, the amenities available, and the costs involved.
-When you can speak knowledgeably about actual options, you'll feel more confident and credible during the discussion.
+I familiarize myself with assisted living communities in my area.
+I understand the services they offer, the amenities available, and the costs involved.
+When I can speak knowledgeably about actual options, I feel more confident and credible during the discussion.

-Involve Family Members If you have siblings or other close relatives, coordinate with them before approaching your loved one.
-A unified family approach is often more effective, but make sure everyone is on the same page first to avoid conflicting messages.
+If I have siblings or other close relatives, I coordinate with them before approaching my loved one.
+A unified family approach is often more effective, but I make sure everyone is on the same page first to avoid conflicting messages.

-How to Approach the Conversation Talking Assisted Living
+How to Approach the Conversation About Assisted Living

 • Freedom from home maintenance, yard work, and repairs